bparanj/Essential-TDD/en/07-canonical-test-structure/07-canonical-test-structure.markdown

 Instead of thinking about 'How do I write a test?'.
 Ask yourself the following questions:

 * What is the given condition?
-* How do I excercise the system under test?
+* How do I exercise the system under test?
 * How do I verify the outcome?

 The answers to these questions will help you write the test.
+For example, if you have a class called Car, you need to have gas in order to drive the car.
+The given condition in this case is that it has gas.
+The 'drive' is the behavior you are testing so you invoke drive() on the instance of a car in order to exercise the system under test.
+When you drive you expect to travel.
+So, you can verify the outcome by checking the distance traveled for a given amount of time and average speed.

 ## Identifying Given, When, Then ##